La'Keisha Sutton: Coaching, mentorship, and youth development

 Sutton has taken on leadership roles off the court as well.
-She has served as Camp Director and coach through Nike Basketball Camps.
+She has been Camp Director and coach through Nike Basketball Camps.
 She is Head Coach of the varsity girls' basketball team at the George School in Newtown, Pennsylvania., where in her second coaching season she was praised for her credentials and connection to the local youth basketball scene."It’s a great feeling because when I look at some of these kids, they remind me of myself,” she said.
 “When I think of how much patience coach Khaliq Lewis-El and coach Mel Weldon and people that came into my life to have had to even work with me and my teammates, everything I learned, everything I’m still learning, I want to share with them at an early age.
 And then you add the things I learned here from coach Staley and I’m teaching all of that to the 10- and 11-year-olds.
-Even if they don’t understand it now, they’ll be thinking about it.She has also served as the Director of Recreation Basketball Programming for the City of Trenton.
+Even if they don’t understand it now, they’ll be thinking about it.She was the Director of Recreation Basketball Programming for the City of Trenton.

 Media career

 In addition to her athletic work, Sutton has made appearances in White Men Can't Jump.
-She has also served as an emcee for the Hoopbus WNBA draft alongside, Sheryl Swoopes, and Tamika Catchings.
+She has also been an emcee for the Hoopbus WNBA draft alongside, Sheryl Swoopes, and Tamika Catchings.
 Furthermore, she was also invited to coach at the Nike Academy in 2025.

 Sutton is the author of From The Projects To Fan Favorite: Made In Trenton.

 Community outreach and philanthropy

-Beyond playing, Sutton founded the Fan Favorite Club, a basketball training and community development brand, serving as CEO.
+Beyond playing, Sutton founded the Fan Favorite Club, a basketball training and community development brand, as CEO.
 She has also worked as a coach and mentor, including a role as Varsity Girls Head Basketball Coach at George School.
 Sutton authored a book titled From the Projects to Fan Favorite, aimed at youth empowerment.

 She is deeply tied to her hometown of Trenton, where she has been active in community outreach - hosting youth basketball tournaments, donating basketballs to the West Ward Center, and promoting positive development through sport.